fshowalter/franksbooklog.com/content/reviews/gothic-by-philip-fracassi.md

 > “Second, to be blunt, it’s sexist.
 Completely tone-deaf.
 Describing a woman’s breasts for a paragraph may have flown in the ’80s and ’90s, Mr. Parks, but in today’s society we’ll get crucified for this stuff.
 I won’t even get into the extreme sexual violence.
 I mean, there’s a reason Richard Laymon’s novels were exiled to the UK.”

-Most of these names drops allow Fracassi to wink at genre tropes while still exploiting them.
+Most of these name drops allow Fracassi to wink at genre tropes while still exploiting them.
 But the Laymon scene allows him to poke the bear of political correctness and censorship.
 The only sexual violence in _Gothic_ occurs “off screen” so to speak, but in referencing Laymon, Fracassi imbues his story with the graphic nature of Laymon’s work without being graphic himself.
 A deft trick.
 But by having the publisher berate Tyson, Fracassi can lament the idea of “dangerous” books and publishers getting cancelled for publishing fiction, all while proposing—in the narrative context—a book that _is_ dangerous, thus forcing the reader into an interesting moral dilemma.

 Amidst these myriad author references, Clive Barker’s omission surprised me, as this story’s shifting point-of-views and dark-fantasy elements reminded me most of Barker’s early works.